gymrek-lab/CITRUS/doc/user_guide.md

 #### Engine and File Format Specific Keys

-Additional keys are used based on the engine being used to load the data and the file format.
+Additional keys are used based on the engine used to load the data and the file format.
 See the [Input Sources documentation](input_sources.md) for more information.

 ### Defining Input Nodes